eventespresso/event-espresso-core/docs/C--REST-API/eejs-api/examples/simple-event-list.md

 ### Set up any templates for the components you are using.

-The promise is resolved when the library has finished building the components you can use for your vue instance(s).
+The promise is resolved when the library has finished building the component options you can use for your vue instance(s).
 So inside the callback for this you'll first want to register any templates you want to use with the components.
 Here you see we've done the following:

 ```js
 eejs.api.components.datetime.template = eejs.data.templates.datetime;